Long-Range Longitudinal Electric Wave in Vacuum Radiated by Electric Dipole: Part I: Results

 Let us try to qualitatively understand the obtained results.
 The first observation is that electric (\ref{eqn:electric_r_theta}) and magnetic (\ref{eqn:magnetic_phi}) fields are inversely proportional to the distance $r$ in the first power.
 Therefore we conclude that these are indeed far fields (long-range) radiated by the electric dipole.
-The second observation is that if we compare (\ref{eqn:electric_theta}) and (\ref{eqn:magnetic_phi}), then $B_{\phi} = \frac{{E}_{\theta}}{c}$, $B_{\phi}$ and $E_{\theta}$ are in phase, they are mutually perpendicular and they are perpendicular to travel direction $\mathbf{\hat{r}}$.
+The second observation is that if we compare (\ref{eqn:electric_theta}) and (\ref{eqn:magnetic_phi}), then $B_{\phi} = \frac{{E}_{\theta}}{c}$, $B_{\phi}$ and $E_{\theta}$ are in phase, they are mutually perpendicular and they are perpendicular to the travel direction $\mathbf{\hat{r}}$.
 Thus we conclude that $B_{\phi}$ and $E_{\theta}$ together comprise \emph{transverse electromagnetic} component of the radiation.
-On the other hand, $E_r$ is directed radially outward along the travel direction $\mathbf{\hat{r}}$ and there is no magnetic field associated with this electric field.
+The reason behind our logic is that longitudinal electric field component does not contribute anything to the Poynting vector and so can be disregarded while considering transverse electromagnetic radiation.
+On the other hand, $E_r$ is directed radially outward along the travel direction $\mathbf{\hat{r}}$ and there is no magnetic field which can be associated (linked) with this electric field.
 Therefore we conclude that $E_r$ is pure \emph{radial} or \emph{longitudinal electric} component of the radiation.
 Also we notice that total electric field lies in $r-\theta$ plane, while total magnetic field is perpendicular to that plane (along $\bm{\hat{\phi}}$).
 Thus total electric field is still orthogonal to the total magnetic field.
 The third observation is that, apart from terms contained within large brackets, $E_r$ and $E_{\theta}$ are equal in magnitude.
 Thus it suggests that longitudinal electric field is on par in terms of intensity with its traditional transverse counterpart, i.e. it is not some second order ``faint'' effect.
 In other words, longitudinal electric field is as real as the transverse electric field.
 We can call $E_r$ pure ``electric wave'', in contrast to electromagnetic wave, because it is electric field radiated and traveling outward by the dipole (without accompanying magnetic component).

 Another important item that we should point out is that during the derivation of these results up to this point we actually never used explicitly the assumption (\ref{eqn:as2}).
 We used it implicitly by carrying over (not reducing) all terms which contain $\frac{c}{\omega d}$, for example, you see terms with it in (\ref{eqn:electric_r_theta}) and (\ref{eqn:magnetic_phi}).
 Therefore we can say that the above derivation was done using only two assumptions (\ref{eqn:as1}) and (\ref{eqn:as3}).
 However we know that during the derivation of radiation in the standard classical case, the inverse assumption (\ref{eqn:as_old}) (or $\frac{\omega d} {c}\ll 1$) is used in addition to (\ref{eqn:as1}) and (\ref{eqn:as3}).
 Thus, judging only by the number of assumptions used during the derivation, we can conclude that the derivation presented here is more general than the traditional one.
 However that also gives us opportunity to check our solution, because with the assumption (\ref{eqn:as_old}) our solution should be reduced to the traditional classical electric dipole radiation results.
 Let us verify that, using the following approximations obtained by employing (\ref{eqn:as_old})